regebro/tzlocal/README.rst

 If you have one of the above systems and it does not work, it's a bug.
 Please report it.

 Please note that if you are getting a time zone called ``local``, this is not a bug, it's actually the main feature of ``tzlocal``, that even if your system does NOT have a configuration file with the zoneinfo name of your time zone, it will still work.

 You can also use ``tzlocal`` to get the name of your local timezone, but only if your system is configured to make that possible. ``tzlocal`` looks for the timezone name in ``/etc/timezone``, ``/var/db/zoneinfo``, ``/etc/sysconfig/clock`` and ``/etc/conf.d/clock``.
 If your ``/etc/localtime`` is a symlink it can also extract the name from that symlink.

 If you need the name of your local time zone, then please make sure your system is properly configured to allow that.

-If it isn't configured, tzlocal will default to UTC.
+If your unix system doesn't have a timezone configured, tzlocal will default to UTC.

 Usage
 -----